Alexander Robertson & Sons: The wars

 Archibald Robertson was the senior director in the company and destined to take over operation of the yard before he died in November 1929.
 Alexander remained chairman of the company until June 1935, when he was 84.
 Even after that he maintained a keen interest in the operation and was often first at the yard in the morning to see the men get started.
 He died on 15 February 1937 at the family home, 'Tarskavaig', named after the small crofting village on the Isle of Skye.

-The first order for a lifeboat from the Royal National Lifeboat Institute (RNLI) was secured by the yard in 1935.
-The Charlotte Elizabeth was the first motor-powered lifeboat launched in Scotland, and was later stationed in Port Askaig, Islay: she now lies abandoned by Thurso Harbour in Caithness (correct as of 13 Jun 2009).
+The first order for a lifeboat from the Royal National Lifeboat Institution (RNLI) was secured by the yard in 1935.
+The Charlotte Elizabeth was the first motor-powered lifeboat launched in Scotland, and was later stationed at Islay Lifeboat Station in Port Askaig: she now lies abandoned by Thurso Harbour in Caithness (correct as of 13 Jun 2009).

 The Sir Arthur Rose was proudly displayed in the RNLI pavilion at the 1938 Empire Exhibition in Bellahouston Park, Glasgow between May and October.
 The lifeboat was officially named by Mrs F.O.
 Laing, daughter of Sir Arthur, on 11 August 1939 and sailed to the Isle of Iona for blessing on the same day.
 Orders for a total of 11 lifeboats were received, several of which came back for regular servicing.

 During the 1930s many gigs (or tenders) were built for larger boats launched further up the Clyde, among them the SY Nahlin.
 A luxury 30 ft motor launch was built for the owner of the SY Nahlin, along with a motor tender for the crew, two lifeboats and two dinghies.
-During the renovation of the S Y Nahlin, by the new owner Sir James Dyson, a new owner's launch was built from the original plans in 2009 and the crew's launch was rebuilt in 2008 by Henwood & Dean of Henley-on-Thames.
+During the renovation of the S Y Nahlin, by the new owner Sir James Dyson, a new owner's launch was built from the original plans in 2009, and the crew's launch was rebuilt in 2008 by Henwood & Dean of Henley-on-Thames.